Renewable energy in China: Wind power

+Offshore wind

+By 2025, China remained the world leader in offshore wind power, with an estimated installed capacity exceeding 38 GW.
+The expansion was driven by large-scale projects along coastal provinces such as Jiangsu, Guangdong, and Fujian, supported by continued investment in grid infrastructure and turbine manufacturing.
+Offshore wind capacity increased by roughly 12 percent from 2024, reflecting China’s broader efforts to enhance renewable energy integration and reduce fossil fuel dependence.

 Solar power

 China produces 63% of the world's solar photovoltaics (PV).
-It has emerged as the world's largest manufacturer as of June 2015.
+It is the world's largest solar panel manufacturer as of at least 2024.
+It also has the world's largest domestic market for solar panels.

 Following the new incentive scheme of Golden Sun announced by the government in 2009, there are numerous recent developments and plans announced by industry players that became part of the milestones for solar industry and technology development in China, such as the new thin film solar plant developed by Anwell Technologies in the Henan province using its own proprietary solar technology.
 The agreement was signed by LDK for a 500 MW solar project in the desert, alongside First Solar and Ordos City.
-The effort to drive the renewable energy use in China was further assured after the speech of the Chinese President given at the UN climate summit on 22 September 2009 in New York, pledging that China would adopt plans to use 15% of its energy from renewable sources within a decade.
+The effort to drive the renewable energy use in China was further assured after the speech of General Secretary of the Chinese Communist Party Hu Jintao given at the UN climate summit on 22 September 2009 in New York, pledging that China would adopt plans to use 15% of its energy from renewable sources within a decade.

 China has become a world leader in the manufacture of solar photovoltaic technology, with its six biggest solar companies having a combined value of over $15 billion.
 Around 820 MW of solar PV were produced in China in 2007, second only to Japan.

 Following a report from China Renewable Energy Engineering Institute, in 2022 China is set to install more 100 GW of solar panels.

+China's solar exports in 2022 grew by 64% to US$52 billion.
+Chinese exports mainly consist of solar modules, with Europe being the destination for 56% of the share of exports in 2022.

+As of at least 2023, solar power in China is cheaper than coal-fired power.

+Although in some countries there are aesthetic objections to large-scale solar farms, in China they are often perceived as an aesthetic positive due to their associations with modernity and green development.

+2024–2025 developments

+In 2024, China accounted for more than half of the global increase in renewable energy capacity.

+China also added approximately 216 gigawatts (GW) of solar power and around 80 GW of wind power in 2023, representing the largest annual capacity increase recorded to date.

+In the same period, investment in energy storage and green hydrogen projects increased.
+In 2024, China launched its first regional hydrogen corridor connecting Inner Mongolia and Hebei, integrating hydrogen production with wind and solar generation.

+By August 2025, total installed renewable capacity in China exceeded 1,600 GW, surpassing fossil fuel capacity for the first time.